 Learn More about Outcomes

 The Doctor of Physical Therapy program at Carroll University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703.706.3245; email: firstname.lastname@example.org; website: www.capteonline.org.
-Please refer to this webpage to express program related feedback.
+If needing to contact the program/institution directly, please call 262.951.3051 or email email@example.com.